 The use of centers in preschool is a valuable way to keep children engaged in positive and constructive activities.
 Centers promote independence, social skills, creativity, interests, and more.
 As preschoolers are given opportunities to explore a variety of centers each day, they enjoy their experience in your classroom.

 Providing centers is also a useful way to manage your classroom.
-When a variety of interesting and age appropriate activities are available, you will find children become less bored and stay more engaged in productive, positive participation.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+When a variety of interesting and age appropriate activities are available, you will find children become less bored and stay more engaged in productive, positive participation.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!